Wheelchair accessible Ancient Ostia

 Over the years, the management of the archaeological park has been focusing on various projects to increase the accessibility of the area.
 These projects mainly include creating accessible routes throughout the park that allow easy maneuvering with wheelchairs.

 Along the accessible routes, it is possible to visit various buildings like the Piazzale of Corporazioni and the Ostiense Museum.
 The museum is made accessible for wheelchair users with the help of a ramp.
+Due to ongoing restoration works, the museum is currently not accessible though!

 In the Archaeological area, you also find adapted sanitary facilities.